Mooleane/aaron-capstone-project/README.md

 # Project Timeline
 At our internship, we were first introduced to the creation of a project involving API calls and decided which APIs to use.

-I chose PokéAPI v2, and skimmed through its documentation for ideas.
+I chose PokéAPI v2, and searched through its documentation for ideas.

 After some brainstorming, I decided to recreate the Pokédex (mainly its evolution information).

 About 1-2 days were spent in school to implement its main features such as displaying general insights about a Pokémon and its evolution paths.

+When the project's main deadline and revision deadlines were over, I showed the project to a few others.

 A day was spent at my internship to implement peer suggestions such as displaying the evolution requirements of Pokémon.